 Andrea Dempsey BA MSc - Programme Manager

 Andrea became Country Coordinator in November 2014.
 Prior to taking this role, Andrea worked at the Zoological Society of London - London Zoo for ten years.
 Andrea was a Senior Zoo Keeper working with primates and big cats.
 Andrea was Co-chair of the BIAZA Mammal Working Group Primate Focus Group and Council Member of the Association of British Wild Animal Keepers.
-Andrea first came to know of WAPCA in 2007 when ZSL received a new group of white-naped mangabeys, soon after Andrea headed to Ghana and spent one month working with WAPCA collecting data as part of the breeding research she was doing on behalf of the EAZA Endangered species Programme (EEP).
+Andrea first came to know of WAPCA in 2007 when ZSL received a new group of white-naped mangabeys, soon after Andrea headed to Ghana, spending one month working with WAPCA collecting data as part of the breeding research she was doing on behalf of the EAZA Endangered species Programme (EEP).
 Andrea returned to Ghana in early 2014 to carry out fieldwork as part of her MSc in Primate Conservation, working again with WAPCA conducting primate surveys.

 Karen Akuaku, BSc, MSc - In situ Projects Coordinator